je-nnyt/tp/docs/UserGuide.md

 Required arguments: `index` or `name` or `all`

 Special case for listing all accommodations of the current trip `list accommodation --all` or `list accommodation --n all`

+> ⚠️ Note that the accommodations are sorted in ascending order of the check-in days.
+Therefore, after adding a new accommodation/modifying a saved accommodation, the indexes of the accommodations might update.
+Users are advised to utilise the 'listing all' feature to check for the most updated accommodations' indexes before deleting/modifying.

 Example of usage: